Suspended from school

 We have also produced another article which outlines how the disciplinary process can work in schools.

 Is there anything practical I can do in this situation?

 Being suspended from work will not be a pleasant experience for anyone.
 In most cases, when suspension occurs, it is normally in circumstances involving potential gross misconduct.

-You could use it as a period of time to collect the facts and obtain legal advice as soon as possible as it could affect your future career prospects.
+You could use it as a period of time to collect the facts and obtain advice as soon as possible as it could affect your future career prospects.

 We strongly recommend getting in touch with us as soon as possible if you have been suspended from school.